Yvand/terraform-azurerm-sharepoint/README.md

 - The password for the User Profile directory synchronization connection (variable `other_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the profile import fails (password decryption error in the logs).
 - When setting `outbound_access_method` to `AzureFirewallProxy`, most of the softwares installed through Chocolatey fail to download and are not installed.
 - The deployment of Azure Bastion fails pretty frequently.
 This has little impact, since it is very easy to redeploy through the portal.
 - SharePoint 2016 and 2019 are outdated and deprecated.
-Their corresponding DSC configuration receive little maintenance to ensure they continue to deploy, but receive no improvement.
+Their corresponding DSC configurations receive little maintenance to ensure they continue to deploy, but receive no improvement.
 As such, variables `sharepoint_configuration_level` and `default_zone_must_be_https` have no effect on them.

 ## More information